katvef/katve-blog/content/posts/used.md

 ## Afterword

-There are still a few things that are missing from this, for example, how I have never felt like my parents actually care about me and how they are emotionally inept and broken people unfit to care for their children's emotions, as can be seen by all their children being depressed at some point of their lives, three having attempted suicide and four being hospitalized.
+There are still a few things that are missing from this, for example, how I have never felt like my parents actually care about me and how they are emotionally inept and broken people unfit to care for their children's emotions, as can be seen by all their children being depressed at some point of their lives, three having attempted suicide and four having been hospitalized.